November 2022 | by Lili

 Tmall Luxury Pavilion is not new to the virtual world.
 After all, 3D shopping, digital avatars and collectibles, as well as AR and VR options for trying on clothes are already available on the platform.
 Not to mention the popular one-on-one online consultation sessions with a sales associate.

-Earlier this fall, a gala celebrating the fifth birthday of the Pavilion held in Shanghai allowed brand representatives to walk in an XR (extended reality) setting of a luxury store, interacting with brand mascots, learning more about products by clicking on them and placing a virtual luxury handbag into a box.
+A gala celebrating the fifth birthday of the Pavilion held in Shanghai in autumn 2022 allowed brand representatives to walk in an XR (extended reality) setting of a luxury store, interacting with brand mascots, learning more about products by clicking on them and placing a virtual luxury handbag into a box.

 Still image from a video on https://www.alizila.com/alibaba-rolls-out-immersive-luxury-shopping-metaverse/ publicizing the gala